Linuxfabrik/icingaweb2-module-director/README.md

 This allows the following tasks to be performed by importing a basket

-* Change the name of the objects listed above.
+* Changing the name of the objects listed above.
 Without UUIDs, this would always create a new object instead.
 * DataFields: When renaming, any custom variables applied (e.g. to a host) are also renamed.
 * DataLists: Entries can be removed from the list.
 Note: This does not affect applied entries as they are stored as strings in the database.
 See [Known Limitations] (#known-limitations) below.
 * Service Sets: Services can be removed from the set.